nslay/PyComputeBValue/README.md

 # Introduction
 PyComputeBValue is a tool that can calculate b-value images from one or more given b-value images (and optionally a given ADC image) using the mono-exponential model.
-It can read vendor-specific formatted diffusion b-values from DICOM and can write b-value, Apparent Diffusion Coefficient (ADC), kurtosis, and perfusion fraction images to medical image formats like MetaIO, NIFTI, as well as DICOM.
-As diffusion MRI sequences are often interleaves with b-values, this tool supports extracting individual b-value image volumes from such sequences!
+It can read vendor-specific formatted diffusion b-values from DICOM, solve for unknown b-values, and can write b-value, Apparent Diffusion Coefficient (ADC), kurtosis, and perfusion fraction images to medical image formats like MetaIO, NIFTI, as well as DICOM.
+As diffusion MRI sequences are often interleaved with b-values, this tool supports extracting individual b-value image volumes from such sequences!
+When the tool cannot determine b-value from DICOM, it will attempt to solve for the unknown b-values (you must have ADC and know the initial b-value used, e.g. b=0).

 PyComputeBValue is a Python port of ComputeBValue